 '''

 iter()

-'''

 Get an iterator over attribute names.

-'''

 contains(name)

-'''

 Determine if attribute name is attached to this object.

-'''

 getitem(name)

-'''

 Retrieve an attribute.

-'''

 setitem(name, val)

+Greate an attribute overwriting any existing attribute

 '''

 Create an attribute, overwriting any existing attribute.
 The type and shape of the attribute are determined automatically by h5py.